brikteknologier/seraph-model/README.md

-This is a operationally similar to [seraph.find](https://github.com/brikteknologier/seraph#node.find), but is restricted to searching for other objects indexed as this kind of model.
-See the [quick example](#quick) for an example of this in action.
+This is a operationally similar to [seraph.find](https://github.com/brikteknologier/seraph#node.find), but is restricted to searching for nodes marked as this kind of model only.
+Will also return composited nodes.

 <a name="prepare"/>
 #### `model.prepare(object, callback(err, preparedObject))`